CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-There’s lots to love about Halloween, including dressing up little ones in costumes, taking them trick-or-treating and finding candy in the leftover stash.
-But one of the best parts of the holiday is watching tiny tots show off their creativity and imagination with Halloween arts and crafts.
+There’s lots to love about Halloween, including dressing up little ones in costumes, taking them trick-or-treating and finding your favorite candy in the leftover stash.
+But one of the best parts of the spooktacular holiday is watching tiny tots show off their artistry and imagination with Halloween arts and crafts.
 We’ve scoured the internet for some of the best Halloween crafts for toddlers and preschoolers.
 Ready to have a bewitchingly good time?
-Whether your child’s mastered the scissors or is still learning how to finger paint, you’ll find spook-tacular Halloween craft ideas below that’ll have you both under a creative spell.
+Whether your child is a budding Edward (safety) Scissorhands or they’re still learning how to finger paint, you’ll find creepy-cool kids’ Halloween craft ideas below that’ll have you both under a creativity spell.

 Easy Halloween Crafts for Toddlers

 Toddler Halloween crafts are great for many reasons.
 Not only do they teach tots about the holiday, but they also provide a wonderful opportunity for sensory play and development.
-Bonus: Most of the materials required you likely already have at home, so these Halloween DIY crafts are parent-friendly too.
+Bonus: You likely already have most of the materials you need at home, so these DIY toddler Halloween crafts are parent-friendly too.
 (For any that involve small pieces—like googly eyes—it’s a good idea to keep a close eye on your little one to ensure those items end up in the craft and not your kiddo’s mouth!)

 Craft Stick Halloween Puppets

 Let your little one’s imagination run wild as they tackle this puppet craft from Creative Family Fun.
-Not only is it an incredibly easy Halloween craft idea, but it’ll also provide hours of entertainment for your tiny tot.
+Not only is it an incredibly easy Halloween craft idea for kids, but it’ll also provide hours of entertainment for your tiny tot.

 How to make it: Just pick up a brush and paint.
 Help your kiddo use the googly eyes on the sticks once the paint dries.